-Although you probably think you and your team have a handle on your flea recommendations, chances are your clients might still be operating under some mistaken assumptions about these pesky parasites.
+Do you and your veterinary team have flea fatigue?
+If so, we get it.
 Why not take this opportunity to brush up on the latest flea control information and get tools to help you and your team stay on message?
 We have everything you need, right here.

 > From Dr. Michael Dryden: Focus on residual activity: Case study data reveal a clearer flea control picture

 > I rocked my hospital's preventive inventory—tips from a Veterinary Economics' Practice Manager of the Year nominee